Bachelor of Science in Canine Studies

 3. To examine, understand, and apply research findings to increase the dog’s supporting role in human society;

-6. To prepare students to be more effective communicators in the world of business by incorporating the use of verbal, body language, and facial expressions as the basis of communication; and;
+5. To prepare students for employment opportunities in a variety of human and canine business and corporate management roles, due to their strengthened critical thinking and research abilities; To prepare students to be more effective communicators in the world of business by incorporating the use of verbal skills, body language, and facial expressions as the basis of communication; and

 -